lightning/bolts/04-onion-routing.md

       - MUST set `total_msat` to the total amount it will send

 The reader:
+  - if `encrypted_recipient_data` is present, MUST decrypt it and use its fields as if they were directly in `tlv_payload`.
   - MUST return an error if `amt_to_forward` or `outgoing_cltv_value` are not present.
   - if it is the final node:
     - MUST treat `total_msat` as if it were equal to `amt_to_forward` if it